bethorth3/learning-journal/Discussion.md

-# This the explanation of Githb to share.
+## This is the explanation of Github to share with a non-technical friend.